GameServers.com Review

 The Veteran Play

-GameServers.com has been operating continuously since 2003 — roughly the same era as G-Portal — and they've built out an unusually broad data center footprint in that time.
-Over 30 global locations is more than almost any competitor in our lineup.
+GameServers.com has been operating continuously since 2003 - roughly the same era as G-Portal - and the company claims 36 points of presence worldwide, more than almost any competitor in our lineup.
 For anyone whose player base is geographically diverse, that footprint matters: you can physically host a server closer to each regional cluster of players rather than picking one location and tolerating latency for the rest.

 The stability pitch is the other half of the story.
 20+ years of continuous operation means they've absorbed every kind of DDoS, traffic spike, and game-launch-day stress test you can think of.
-For risk-averse buyers, that operational track record is genuinely valuable — newer providers haven't faced it yet.
+The catch, covered below, is that the company itself has gone quiet: the newest press release on the site dates to early 2021, and the game catalog has been shrinking rather than growing.

 Who GameServers.com Fits